Codexshaper/docs/framework/builder/metabox-builder.md

 ##### Expected CLI Response:
 ```
-Success: The metabox TestMetabox's metabox directory has been created at ... <!-- Skipped if Metaboxes directory already exists -->
+Success: The metabox TestMetabox's metabox directory has been created at ...
+Skipped if Metaboxes directory already exists(for comment)
 Success: The metabox TestMetabox's metabox file has been created at ...
 ```